 This article may contain affiliate links.
 You can read our full disclosure policy here.

-The Sad Truth Is, Most Stylist Are Not Experienced Working With Very Fine Hair
+The Sad Truth Is, Most Hair Stylist Are Not Experienced With Very Fine Thin Hair

 I finally found an amazing hair stylist in Orange County and wanted her to share her top 5 tips for making thin fine hair look thicker and more full.
 I completely understand the struggles of those of us with baby fine thin hair.